wulfmann/ircra/README.md

 ```

 The scale method returns a list of possible scale values with human-readable values associated with their respective internal ids.

+## Efficiency

+Since this package loads the climbing grade version directly at runtime, attempts are made to make the queries / conversions more efficient.

+When you call `.get` with a type.
+An index (`Map`) is generated in memory, and used for the conversions to other types.

+The first `.get` call is benchmarked at around `.2ms`, but subsequent get/convert calls come in at around `0.002ms`.